-Clearance: We have released a newer version of the RC Switch with Small Low-Side MOSFET, which is better than this product in almost every way and should be a drop-in replacement in most cases.
-This product is now on clearance and will be discontinued when stock runs out.
+Note: We have released a newer version of the RC Switch with Small Low-Side MOSFET, which is better than this product in almost every way and should be a drop-in replacement in most cases.
+This product is now only available by large-volume special order.
+Please contact us for more information.

 The Pololu RC switch with small low-side MOSFET can be used with standard hobby radio control systems for radio control switch applications or simple interface applications.
 Example applications include converting extra RC receiver or servo controller outputs to simple high/low signals that can control LEDs or bigger MOSFETs or relays and connecting RC systems to microcontroller projects that do not have the necessary resources for decoding the RC interface.
 Two outputs indicate the presence of a valid signal and whether the switch is on or off, and an integrated low-side MOSFET turns on when the switch is on, allowing the board to drive small loads directly.
 The switch also features a flyback (or freewheeling) diode across the drive outputs so that you can connect a coil to them, such as a motor or relay, without any additional external components.

 This compact unit measures a mere 0.4" x 0.6" and weighs just 0.5 g (0.02 oz) without the included header pins.

 We offer a version of this RC switch without a MOSFET for applications that just require a low-current digital signal and a version with a medium-sized MOSFET for applications that require the device to switch larger loads.